maikheene/jenkins-job-dsl-maven-example/README.md

-# Create a jenkins job dsl with a yaml configuration
+# Create a jenkins job dsl with maven and use a yaml configuration

 ## Create a seed job